Invoices should include:

 - Speech Pathologists

-This service will be offered through the Health Industry Claims and Payments Service (HICAPS) terminals using existing HICAPS item numbers.
+This service is offered through the Health Industry Claims and Payments Service (HICAPS) terminals using existing HICAPS item numbers.
 This is a service for lodging invoices only, not payment.
 The method and timing of payment will not change.
-This service is available to healthcare providers registered with WorkSafe who provide approved services to injured workers.

-The process is the same as invoicing a private health insurer, but as a healthcare provider you'll be required to manually enter details (including WorkSafe claim numbers) into HICAPS terminals.
+The process is the same as invoicing a private health insurer, but as a healthcare provider you'll need to manually enter details (including WorkSafe claim numbers) into HICAPS terminals.

 How to lodge invoices